Eye Protection

 - Radiation

 Eye protection that’s Z87.1 compliant is marked with “Z87+.”
 All safety eyewear manufacturers should provide product information around how their safety eyewear meets these current standards.
-(Is this sufficient in showing our new + icon?)

 General Markings

-U (followed by a scale number) = ultraviolet light protector
+- U (followed by a scale number): Ultraviolet light protector

-L (followed by a scale number) = visible light (glare) protector
+- L (followed by a scale number): Visible light (glare) protector